Europe is starting to lift coronavirus restrictions. But might seniors be left out?

 “I miss talking to people, interacting with them,” she said.
 She doesn’t want to get the virus, so she takes social distancing measures seriously.
 But no one is sure how long those measures will last — how long until a widely available vaccine or effective treatment makes distancing less necessary.

-Gisela Telchow, 84, lives alone in an apartment in the Berlin neighborhood of Zehlendorf.
+Gisela Telschow, 84, lives alone in an apartment in the Berlin neighborhood of Zehlendorf.
 She has six grandchildren and five great-grandchildren but has not seen them outside of WhatsApp since the coronavirus arrived.
 One of her daughters visits once a week, wearing a mask and keeping a distance.

-Telchow said the isolation is bearable — for now.
+Telschow said the isolation is bearable — for now.

-“It’s very difficult to be separated from people, but it also gives me strength to know that this is how it is for everyone in the world, not just me,” Telchow said.
+“It’s very difficult to be separated from people, but it also gives me strength to know that this is how it is for everyone in the world, not just me,” Telschow said.

-Telling only the elderly to stay home would be “outrageous,” Telchow said.
+Telling only the elderly to stay home would be “outrageous,” Telschow said.
 She said she feels lucky to have her health and a spacious apartment with a balcony, but she hasn’t thought as far ahead as Christmas and can’t imagine what she’d do if the restrictions last that long.

 Schilling, of the Silbernetz hotline, said she would anticipate resistance to any restrictions that applied only or primarily to those over 70.
 She recounted a caller who had challenged age-based restrictions, saying that men are more likely to die of the virus than women, and asking why they’re not being treated differently.